mehrad-meraji/oranges/README.md

 ## Notes

+- The script automatically downloads library files from GitHub when run via curl
+- When run locally, it uses the library files from the `lib/` directory
 - The script uses `rbw` (Rust Bitwarden CLI) instead of the official `bw` for better stdin handling
 - All interactive prompts are isolated to prevent conflicts with piped script execution
 - Sudo password is cached in the background to avoid repeated prompts